 Will inspectors make a judgement about workload and wellbeing?

-Failure to manage teachers’ workload and wellbeing effectively is likely to have an adverse impact on the inspection outcome.
+Failure to manage teachers’ workload and wellbeing effectively could have an adverse impact on the inspection outcome.

 Guidance on ungraded inspections states that inspectors will consider the extent to which leaders engage realistically and constructively with staff and take account of the main pressures on them; [1] whether staff are free from bullying and harassment; and whether leaders and staff understand the limitations of assessment and use it in a way that will avoid creating unnecessary burden.
 [2]

-Where the lead inspector has concerns about any of these things, it could suggest that the inspection needs to be deemed a graded inspection.
-[1]
+In an ungraded inspection, where the lead inspector has serious concerns about workload or the bullying or harassment of staff, the inspection will be deemed to be a graded inspection.

-In graded inspections, a school cannot be graded ‘outstanding’ and may not be judged ‘good’ if it is not taking appropriate action to identify and address staff workload and wellbeing.
-[2]

-Ofsted will use its quality assurance and evaluation processes to monitor how staff wellbeing is picked up in inspections.
 [3]

+In graded inspections, a school cannot be graded ‘outstanding’ for leadership and management and may not be judged ‘good’ if it is not taking appropriate action to identify and address staff workload and wellbeing.
+[4] However, the grade descriptors are silent about how to interpret evidence that a school is not addressing the workload and wellbeing of staff, including evidence of harassment and bullying.

+Ofsted says that it will use its quality assurance and evaluation processes to monitor how staff wellbeing is picked up in inspections.
+[5] We will use feedback from NASUWT representatives to highlight our concerns.

 The Health and Safety Executive’s (HSE’s) Stress Management Standards will help schools to identify and address the issues that impact adversely on workload and wellbeing.
 We strongly recommend that schools adopt the standards.
 [4]

-Teachers and school leaders should contact the NASUWT for advice if their workload is unmanageable and the school or multi-academy trust (MAT) is failing to address their workload and wellbeing.
+Teachers and school leaders should contact NASUWT for advice if their workload is unmanageable and the school or multi-academy trust (MAT) is failing to address the issue.
+NASUWT representatives should contact NASUWT if they have evidence that inspectors are ignoring or overlooking issues related to the workload and wellbeing of staff.

 Footnotes